Minnesota Real Estate Agents Must Disclose Facts To Buyers

 • Real estate agents sometimes learn about problems with a property from conversations with neighbors.
 It is not uncommon for neighbors to offer unsolicited information to real estate agents.
 If there is a problem with a recently-purchased home, it is worth asking neighbors whether they knew about the issue, and whether they spoke to the real estate agent about it before the sale.

-• Real estate agents are often very familiar with particular neighborhoods, and acquire a historical knowledge of problems with properties.
+• Real estate agents are often very familiar with particular neighborhoods and acquire a historical knowledge of problems with properties.
 Sometimes agents even list a property for sale on multiple occasions.

 Any buyer who believes that they are the victim of a failure to disclose should consult with an attorney immediately.
 The time to pursue a claim may be limited by state law or by the terms of any agreements between the parties.